preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 Requests
 =============================================

-**There are still some details that will be added/edited in this description.
-Will be finished in a few days.**

 All created requests are listed here.
 You can filter on "Requested By" and "Progress Status" (In Progress or Completed).

 Here's an example of a list from a test environment: